monikaratan/monikaratan/README.md

 I also made mobile apps for Windows Phone (2012-2014) which saw more than 3 million downloads worldwide.
 [View Apps](https://kunruchcreations.com/apps/).

-I worked as a Software Development Engineer at Microsoft from 2007-2013 in core development in team of Microsoft Office (Excel and OneNote) for Windows Phone.
+I worked as a Software Development Engineer at Microsoft from 2007-2013 in core development team of Microsoft Office (Excel and OneNote) for Windows Phone.
 I left my full-time job as a Software Development Engineer at Microsoft in 2013, to pursue my own dreams of making and self-publishing apps & digital products.

 I have a B.Tech. in Information and Communications Technology from DAIICT, Gandhinagar.